DentiioApp/dentiio-api/README.md

 ## :gear: Configuration
 1. Create a .env file
 2. Copy .env_example in .env
+3. Update the variables on the .env at your environement
-3. Move the .env on the api file
+4. Move the .env on the api file

 ## 🎉 Building your app